magnars/expand-region.el/README.md

     (add-hook 'text-mode-hook 'er/add-text-mode-expansions)

-Add that to its own file, and include it at the bottom of this one, where it says "Mode-specific expansions"
+Add that to its own file, and require it at the bottom of this one, where it says "Mode-specific expansions"

 **Warning:** Badly written expansions might slow down expand-region